shayan-deriv/github-redmine-button-chrome-extension/README.md

-# GitHub Redmine Button
+# GitHub Redmine/ClickUp Buttons

-Chrome extension that Adds a Redmine button to GitHub pull requests pages if the issue number is mentioned in the PR title.
+Chrome extension that Adds Redmine/ClickUp button to GitHub pull requests pages if the issue number is mentioned in the PR title/branch.

 ![sample](sample-dark.png "dark")
 ![sample](sample-light.png "light")